Robert Miles: Early life

 Robert Miles was born in Fleurier, Switzerland, to Italian parents.

 Miles became proficient at playing the piano during his youth in Friuli, Italy, in the small town of Fagagna, where his family moved when he was young, and had been in the music scene since 1984.
 He worked as a DJ in some Italian clubs and private radio networks, and in 1990 he used his savings to establish his own recording studio and a pirate radio station.
+Originally performing under the name Robert Milani, he changed his last name to Miles in anticipation of "the musical journey ahead of him".